SUMMER MEDICINE KIT

 When a bite has already happened

 • Dimetindene (Fenistil) gel — apply directly to the bite.
-It acts as a topical antihistamine, reducing itching, redness and swelling.
-Effective against mosquito, midge and wasp stings.
+It has an antihistamine effect, reducing itching, redness and swelling.
+Effective for mosquito bites, midge bites and wasp stings.

 • Cetirizine or loratadine (tablets) — if there are many bites or the reaction is widespread, an oral antihistamine works systemically and is more effective than gel alone.